SummersRemote/xjx/docs/TRANSFORMS.md

 ## Conclusion

 The transform system in XJX provides a powerful way to modify data during conversion between XML and JSON.
-With the addition of Standard JSON support, you can now create transforms that work with both the full-fidelity XJX JSON format and the more natural Standard JSON format.
+With the addition of Standard JSON support and enhanced DOM access in XML output, you can now create transforms that work with both the full-fidelity XJX JSON format and the more natural Standard JSON format, as well as manipulate the DOM directly before serialization.

 For more information on the extension system, which complements the transform system, see the [Extensions Guide](./EXTENSIONS.md).